gitchubst/Ask_Gemini/README.md

 GEMINI_API_URL = `https://generativelanguage.googleapis.com/v1beta/models/gemini-2.5-flash-preview-04-17:generateContent?key=${GEMINI_API_KEY}`;
 ```
 Notice where it says "gemini-2.5-flash-preview-04-17"
 Replace that with a model of your choice.
-Here are the options:
+Here are the options:  <br>
 &nbsp; &nbsp; &nbsp; &nbsp; 1. &nbsp; gemini-2.5-flash-preview-04-17
 2.
 You can find them here: Link to the helpful section: [Gemini Models](https://ai.google.dev/gemini-api/docs/models)